Cassidy Sugimoto: Research and career

-After earning her doctorate, Sugimoto joined the faculty at the Indiana University Bloomington where she served as President of the Faculty Senate.
+After earning her doctorate, Sugimoto joined the faculty at Indiana University Bloomington where she served as President of the Faculty Senate.
 From 2018 to 2020 Sugimoto worked as program director for the National Science Foundation program on Science of Science and Innovation Policy.
 Sugimoto was appointed Professor of Informatics at Indiana University in 2019 and served as Director of Graduate Studies in Informatics from 2020-2021.
-She moved to the Georgia Institute of Technology in 2021 as Tom and Marie Patton Chaired Professor and Chair of the School of Public Policy.
-In 2024, under her leadership, the school formally became the Jimmy and Rosalynn School of Public Policy.
+She moved to the Georgia Institute of Technology in 2021, where she was Chair and Tom and Marie Patton Professor of the School of Public Policy.
+In 2024, under her leadership, the school formally became the Jimmy and Rosalynn Carter School of Public Policy.
 She has also held several visiting professorships, including at KAIST (South Korea), Stellenbosch University (South Africa), Universiti Malaya (Malaysia), University of Granada (Spain), and Leiden University (The Netherlands).
+On July 1, 2026, she joined Carnegie Mellon's Dietrich College as the Bess Family Dean.

 She was announced as a member of the Angewandte Chemie International Advisory board.